 R 338.3913.
 This rule sets forth the educational requirements for registration as a sanitarian.
-It requires applicants who are graduates of only regionally accredited programs to provide to the department an evaluation of their educational credentials by a credential evaluation organization.
+It clarifies that applicants who are graduates of regionally accredited institutions or unaccredited institutions must provide to the department an evaluation of their educational credentials by a credential evaluation organization.

 R 338.3921.
 This rule sets forth the requirements for training on identifying victims of human trafficking.
-The rule includes a date of promulgation.
+The rule includes clarifying language.